Customer Services

 • providing performance related qualifications and assessments that recognise the achievements of students and retain public credibility;

-• developing effective working partnerships between the GQAL, entry centres, examiners/assessors, and the wider community that wish to use GQAL qualifications;
+• developing effective working partnerships between GQAL, entry centres, examiners/assessors, and the wider community that wish to use GQAL qualifications;

 • recognising and respecting the needs and rights of all individuals;